 - Touching objects, even when inappropriate to a specific task

-The hyperactive-impulsive type of ADHD is most often observed in the classroom.
-Children with this type often cause disruption, making education more arduous for them and other students.
+The hyperactive-impulsive type of ADHD is most often observed in the classroom with children often causing disruptions.

 Combination ADHD

-If you struggle with combination type ADHD, then your symptoms are a concoction of both inattentive and hyperactive-impulsive types.
+If you struggle with combination-type ADHD, then your symptoms are a concoction of both inattentive and hyperactive-impulsive types.
+The combination type is most common in children, especially those of preschool age. ⁴

 How is ADHD Diagnosed?

-However, one prominent trait mental health professionals will keep an eye out for is when symptoms started.
-The majority of children with ADHD will show symptoms before the age of 7.
+To rule out other conditions, healthcare providers will look into when symptoms started.
+The majority of children with ADHD will show symptoms before the age of seven.

-Traditionally, medical professionals will use the American Psychiatric Association’s Diagnostic and Statistical Manual (DSM-5) in order to decide whether a child or adult struggles with ADHD.
-To meet the criteria of DSM-5, one must possess at least six symptoms of either inattention or hyperactive-impulsivity.
-Furthermore, these symptoms must be present in one’s life for at least six months.
+Traditionally, medical professionals use the American Psychiatric Association’s Diagnostic and Statistical Manual (DSM-5) to determine an ADHD diagnosis.
+To meet the criteria of DSM-5, you must possess at least six symptoms of either inattention or hyperactive-impulsivity.
+Furthermore, these symptoms must be present for at least six months.

-Not to mention, in order to be diagnosed with ADHD, a person must show symptoms before the age of 12.
-While adults can have and develops ADHD, these cases are so rare, mental health professionals usually seek out other conditions first.
+Not to mention, to be diagnosed with ADHD, you must show symptoms before the age of 12.
+Since it’s rare to develop ADHD in adulthood, mental health professionals will seek out other conditions in undiagnosed adults.

 What Does Treatment for ADHD Look Like?

-- Medication – A doctor may also suggest medication for you, depending on how severe your ADHD symptoms are.
-The most common form of medication for ADHD are stimulants – these work quickly within the brain and between 70 to 80% of children who take stimulants show a decrease in symptoms. ⁶
+- Medication – A doctor may also suggest medication, depending on the severity of your symptoms.
+The most successful form of medication for ADHD is stimulants, with 70 to 80% of children showing a decrease in symptoms. ⁶